-where $v^\tau : \dot{\Sigma}' \to \widehat{W}$ denotes any $C^\infty$-small perturbation of $v$ such that $u$ and $v^\tau$ have at most finitely many intersections and $v^\tau$ is ``pushed off'' near $\pm\infty$ in directions determined by~$\tau$, i.e.~if $v$ approaches the orbit $\gamma : S^1 \to M_\pm$ asymptotically at a puncture $z$, then $v^\tau$ at the same puncture approaches a loop of the form $\exp_{\gamma(t)} \epsilon \eta(t)$, where $\epsilon > 0$ is small and $\eta \in \Gamma(\gamma^*\xi_\pm)$ satisfies $\wind^\tau(\eta) = 0$.
+For two asymptotically cylindrical maps $u : \dot{\Sigma} \to \widehat{W}$ and $v : \dot{\Sigma}' \to \widehat{W}$, we define the \defin{relative intersection number} where $v^\tau : \dot{\Sigma}' \to \widehat{W}$ denotes any $C^0$-small perturbation of $v$ such that $u$ and $v^\tau$ have at most finitely many intersections and $v^\tau$ is ``pushed off'' near $\pm\infty$ in directions determined by~$\tau$, i.e.~if $v$ approaches the orbit $\gamma : S^1 \to M_\pm$ asymptotically at a puncture $z$, then $v^\tau$ at the same puncture approaches a loop of the form $\exp_{\gamma(t)} \epsilon \eta(t)$, where $\epsilon > 0$ is small and $\eta \in \Gamma(\gamma^*\xi_\pm)$ satisfies $\wind^\tau(\eta) = 0$.
 Since $v^\tau$ asymptotically approaches loops that may (without loss of generality) be assumed disjoint from the asymptotic orbits of~$u$, it follows from Exercise~\ref{EX:interWithBoondary} that this definition is independent of the choice of perturbation, and it only depends on the homotopy classes of $u$ and $v$ (as asymptotically cylindrical maps) plus the trivializations~$\tau$.
-The dependence on $\tau$ indicates that $u \dotrel_\tau v$ is not a very meaningful number on its own, so it will not be an object of primary study for us, but like the relative first Chern numbers in \S\ref{sec:puncturedFoliations}, it will provide a useful tool for organising information.
+The dependence on $\tau$ indicates that $u \dotrel_\tau v$ is not a very meaningful number on its own, so it will not be an object of primary study for us, but like the relative first Chern numbers in \S\ref{sec:puncturedFoliations}, it will provide a useful tool for organizing information.

 \begin{exercise} Show that $u \dotrel_\tau v = v \dotrel_\tau u$. \end{exercise}

 Suppose $u : \dot{\Sigma} \to \widehat{W}$ and $v : \dot{\Sigma}' \to \widehat{W}$ are asymptotically cylindrical and have finitely many intersections, so $u \cdot v$ is well defined.
 Then $u \dotrel_\tau v$ can be computed with the perturbation $v^\tau$ assumed to be nontrivial only in some neighborhood of infinity where $u$ and $v$ are disjoint, so that $u \cdot v^\tau$ counts the intersections of $u$ with $v$, plus some additional intersections that appear in a neighborhood of infinity when $v$ is perturbed to~$v^\tau$.
 We shall denote this count of additional intersections near infinity by $\inter_\infty^\tau(u,v) \in \ZZ$, so we can write